Eljero Elia: Personal life

 Born in the Netherlands and raised in The Hague, Elia is of Surinamese descent.
 In addition to speaking Dutch, he speaks German and English.
 His first name is an homage to his sister's favourite jazz singer, Al Jarreau.
-As a child, he idolised Romário.
-In an interview with Trouw, Elia said that he is a religious person and became a first-time father when his girlfriend Sanne gave birth to a daughter.
-In November 2012, Elia became a second-time father when his second daughter was born.
+As a child, he idolised Brazilian footballer Romário.
+In an interview with Trouw, Elia said that he is a religious person and became a first-time father when his long-term girlfriend Sanne gave birth to a daughter.
+In 2012, Elia's second daughter was born.
+In June 2015, Elia announced his marriage to Sanne.
 In 2019, he became a third-time father when his first son was born.
-In June 2015, Elia announced his marriage to his long term girlfriend, Sanne.

 In September 2008, Elia was fined €200 for assaulting a scooter rider three months earlier.
 On 7 March 2016, Elia was brought in for questioning and arrested for his alleged involvement in a brawl in Rotterdam city centre the week before.
 After spending a night in jail, he was released and Feyenoord's manager Van Bronckhorst was said to be disappointed with his action and the club fined Elia as a result.
 Although Elia maintained that he did not make contact in the brawl, he, nevertheless, was fined three months by the Rotterdam court.
 Throughout his football career, Elia developed a reputation as a bad boy by the Dutch media.
-Responding to the claims, he denied having such reputation, saying: "I don't know why something like this is being said.
-Or why I'm being labeled a problem professional.
-I didn't cause any trouble.
-I'm a quiet guy, I'm with my family the whole time and I don't do nothing – I don't go out.
-What else can you do?
-It can be hard to come up.
-Only what you can [do] is let your feet speak.
-You cannot fight against the media.
-The media can make you and they can break you.
-I can tell you from my heart, I swear on my children, the things they were saying in the newspaper was not the truth.
+Elia has disputing the characterisation: "I'm a quiet guy, I'm with my family the whole time and I don't do nothing – I don't go out. [...] the things they were saying in the newspaper was not the truth.
 It's not the truth.
 You can see it by yourself."
 Elia described himself as an "emotional footballer", who "plays with emotion and a lot of passion", while manager Mario Been, on the other hand, called him erratic and "incredibly obsessed with the game".